Knoblauchpilze/bsgalone/README.md

 sudo apt install -y libpq-dev
 ```

+**Note:** this is already handled in the CI runner and therefore we don't need to install it there.

 Loosely based on what is described in the [README](https://github.com/jtv/libpqxx/blob/master/BUILDING-cmake.md#building-and-installing-libpqxx-yourself) and in the [cheat sheet](https://github.com/jtv/libpqxx/blob/master/BUILDING-cmake.md#cheat-sheet) for the build options, you can run the following commands:

 ```bash